 My husband leads in subtle ways, ways I used to miss:

 - He gives me direction and guidance.
 Often what he is saying is really God’s Word to me – if I will but listen and cooperate.
 My husband may say, “I think you are spending too much time blogging.
 I want you to take a break and spend some time with the family for awhile.”
 THAT IS SPIRITUAL LEADERSHIP, LADIES!
 Or he may say, “I think you need to take a nap today.
 You haven’t been getting enough sleep and I can see you are really worn out.”
+Sometimes, he just makes suggestions.
+That is his way of leading me.
+He doesn’t usually give me “commands.”
 I am wise when I listen to his suggestions.
 The whole family benefits from my husband’s wisdom and leadership.

 - He helps me say no to unhealthy commitments.
 He sees where I get out of balance or zealous to do something that might take too much of my energy and leave me drained with nothing but scraps for my family.